Stremio/stremio-addons/sip/p2p.md

 ## Revised spec

+Let us describe a v3 add-on as having:

+1. A manifest
+2. One or more metadata catalogues (listed in the manifest)
+3. Supported type(s) and supported idPrefix(es) - used to determine whether to perform a `/stream/` or `/meta/`

-The new add-on spec should have a much friendlier way of requesting things: serialize the query as a string in the following format:
+The new add-on spec should have a much friendlier way of requesting things: access resources in following REST-like format:

 ```
 /{resource}/{type}/{id}.json
 ```

-For example: ```/stream/series/my-addon:14.json```
+For example: ```/stream/series/imdb:tt14.json```

 Transports allowed should be HTTP and IPFS

 In the case of IPFS, an IPNS-based URL will be accessed, and in case the object does not exist, it will be sent over an IPFS pubsub channel, and any responses signed by the add-on creator would be considered valid resolutions too

-## Other considerations

-Consider an easy way of allowing videos to be replicated over IPFS

-This revised protocol should allow as easy as possible introspection into what is available in the add-on.
-IPFS-based cache of all responses solves that.